tocttou/hacker-blog/_posts/2020-12-24-Defusing-AGI-Danger.md

 For example, [AI Safety via debate](https://www.alignmentforum.org/tag/debate-ai-safety-technique-1) might be safe because “win a debate” might be aligned with human values (3c*) and not generalize to be large in scope (2b*).

 There is also work that doesn’t fit within this picture.
 Much of the work done on the [Agent Foundations](https://intelligence.org/files/TechnicalAgenda.pdf) agenda, for instance, seeks to better understand assumptions about agency made by traditional stories for danger.
-One could think of this work as trying to create the pieces that will enable strong arguments for safety instead of trying to
+One could think of this work as trying to create the pieces that will enable strong arguments for safety instead of trying to defuse arguments for danger.

 # Pitfalls